AmitPress/spa-router-with-apps-running/readme.md

 #### Addtions
 *Here I have just ensured that the router can host different apps on different paths without any conflicts in the resolution of the path*
 The `server.js` is a express app that, with the help of middlewares, can make a easy router which somehow connects different apps and can make them accessible through the same url on different paths.
+#### How to run it to experience it by ownself
+Just run `node server` on the terminal and head on to the `localhost:3136` address with your favourite browser.
 #### Contributes
 Definately accepted in the form of an issue.